klaytn/klaytn-docs/docs/bapp/tutorials/connecting-remix.md

 ## Connect to a local plugin <a id="connect-to-a-local-plugin"></a>

-To connect to the Klaytn network using Remix, a local plugin needs to be connected.
-The following describes the process.
+You need a local plugin to connect to the Klaytn network using Remix.
+The process is described in the following:

 * Go to https://remix.ethereum.org/, click **plugin manager**, and then click **Connect to a Local Plugin**.